IraPS/rusdracor_topic_modeling/README.md

 ## This is a repository for the project "Topic Modeling 200 Years of Russian Drama"

 ### The goal of the project is to perform a TM on 90 Russian plays written from 1747 to 1943 (RusDraCor, https://dracor.org/rus).
 The plays are encoded in the TEI standard.
-The algorithms can be improved or modified and reapplied to the updated corpus.
+The algorithms can be reproduced and reapplied to the updated corpus.

 Here you can find the data and scripts used in the work: